Im2rnado/Carbide-Help/README.md

 - Show the current BR/STW shop
 - And tons of more features that get added frequently!

-# Price
+# Premium
 Carbide is available on both Discord and Telegram.
-You could buy it on one platform only for $5 or on both for $8, which is a really good price compared to it's features!
+You could purchase premium on one platform for $5 or on both for $8, which is a really good price compared to it's features!
 You can access it from [the owner](https://twitter.com/im2rnadoo)

 # Carbide - Fortnite Commands
 The standard command prefix is `+`